gwelinder/oracle/docs/browser-mode.md

 # Browser Mode

 `oracle --engine browser` routes the assembled prompt bundle through the ChatGPT web UI instead of the Responses API.
 (Legacy `--browser` still maps to `--engine browser`, but it will be removed.)
 If you omit `--engine`, Oracle first honors any `engine` value in `~/.oracle/config.json`, then auto-picks API when `OPENAI_API_KEY` is available and falls back to browser otherwise.
-The CLI writes the same session metadata/logs as API runs, but the payload is pasted into ChatGPT via a temporary Chrome profile.
+The CLI writes the same session metadata/logs as API runs, and by default pastes the payload into ChatGPT via a temporary Chrome profile (manual-login mode can reuse a persistent automation profile).

 `--preview` now works with `--engine browser`: it renders the composed prompt, lists which files would be uploaded vs inlined, and shows the bundle location when bundling is enabled, without launching Chrome.